 |Common Name||'Red Dragon' Japanese maple, laceleaf maple, laceleaf weeping maple|

 |Botanical Name||Acer palmatum var. dissectum 'Red Dragon'|

 |Mature Size||10 ft. tall, 10 ft. wide|

 Red Dragon Japanese Maple Care

 The soil needs to be evenly moist, well-drained, and rich in organic matter.
-Japanese maple does best in soil that is slightly acidic.
-If your garden soil is alkaline (measure your pH if you are unsure), add chelated iron to the soil once a year, which you can find at garden centers.
+Japanese maple does best in loamy, slightly acidic soil (pH 6.2 to 6.5).
+If your garden soil is alkaline (measure your pH if you are unsure), add chelated iron to the soil once a year to increase its acidity.

 Temperature and Humidity

 'Red Dragon' Japanese maple can withstand moderate humidity, but the tree does not do well in hot temperatures above 90 F. Hot dry wind can damage the tender leaves and scorch them.
 The tree tends to leaf out early, which can also damage the young leaves in the event of a late frost.
 Similarly, the tree can suffer winter damage from chilly gusts in windy locations, so pick a spot that offers protection.